How Much Does It Cost to Move an Apartment?

 The Ballpark Price of Apartment Moving

-In the world of moving, there are two main types you’ll encounter: Long-distance moves, and local moves.
+In the world of moving, there are two main types you’ll encounter: Long-distance moves and local moves.
 Long distance movers and local movers all have their own playbooks, including where they can operate, how far they can go, and how they’ll bill their customers.

 Whether it’s across town or across the country, it can be tough to find the right moving company.
 Fortunately, iMoving makes it easier than ever.
 We’ve got over 1,000 vetted and verified movers in our network, and you can shop, compare prices, and book without leaving the comfort of your web browser.